Ghosting (behavior): Motivations

+Consequences

 There is limited research directly on the effect of ghosting on the person on the receiving end.
 However, studies have indicated that ghosting is considered one of the most hurtful ways to end a relationship in comparison to other methods such as direct confrontation.
-It has been shown to cause feelings of ostracism, exclusion, and social rejection.
+It has been shown to cause feelings of ostracism, exclusion, social rejection, and frustration.
 Additionally, the lack of social cues along with the ambiguity in ghosting can cause a form of emotional dysregulation in which a person feels out of control.
 Some mental health professionals consider ghosting to be a passive-aggressive form of emotional abuse, a type of silent treatment or stonewalling behavior, and emotional cruelty.

-A 2018 survey determined women, regardless of generation, were much more likely to ghost than men.
-A 2024 study found that ghosting, while often perceived as a lack of care, is frequently motivated by prosocial intentions, with ghosters aiming to avoid causing direct emotional pain.
-The study found that ghostees significantly underestimate the care ghosters have for them, highlighting a disconnect between ghosters' intentions and ghostees' perceptions.

-A 2025 theoretical paper published in Computers in Human Behavior proposed a renovated definition of ghosting:

-Ghosting is a form of ostracism predominantly enacted through digital technology that consists of a unilateral, sudden or gradual cease of communication without explanation to end a meaningful relationship definitively.

-Related to employment
+Employment

 Ghost jobs

-In employment, ghost jobs refer to false job posting where a person who interviews for a job and is led to believe there is a chance of getting the job, then no acknowledgement of the position being filled is ever conveyed to the interviewee.
+In employment, ghost jobs refer to false job posting where a person who interviews for a job and is led to believe there is a chance of getting the job, then no acknowledgement that the position had been filled is ever conveyed to the interviewee.

 Ghost job postings create a false sense of hope and breed distrust.

-Employers create ghost job posting to gauge the market and have a readily available talent pool when they are ready to hire.
+Employers create ghost job postings to gauge the market and have a readily available talent pool when they are ready to hire.

 Employee ghosting

 Employee ghosting refers to people accepting job offers and cutting off contact with the potential employer, as well as employees leaving their jobs without any notice.

 This behavior reflects the broader trend of ghosting in workplace, where individuals may avoid the discomfort of confrontation or formal resignation by simply ghosting.